Health Benefits of Gulkand (Rose Petals Jam)

 - It is a mild laxative and strengthens the 7 dhatus (fundamental elements or tissues, namely, plasma, blood, muscles, fat, semen, bone and bone marrow) of the body.

-Normal dose of gulkand is 1 tsp 2 times a day, morning and evening.
+The normal dose of gulkand is 1 tsp 2 times a day, morning and evening.

 However, since it contains sugar, those with diabetes should consult their doctor before consuming it.